Investing in Oregon's transportation future

-Connect Oregon is an initiative to invest in air, rail, marine, and bicycle/pedestrian infrastructure to ensure Oregon’s transportation system is strong, diverse, and efficient.
-For the $427 million available through Connect Oregon I through VI (including CORA) there have been:
+Connect Oregon is an initiative established by the 2005 state legislature to invest in non-highway modes of transportation.
+Future rounds of the program will fund aviation, rail, and marine projects, and previous rounds included bicycle/pedestrian and transit projects.
+These infrastructure projects ensure Oregon’s transportation system is strong, diverse, and efficient.
+For the $477 million awarded through Connect Oregon I through VI (including CORA and the

 - Mid-Willamette Valley Intermodal Facility ($25 million).

 Connect Oregon projects are eligible for grants that cover up to 70 percent of project costs.
 A minimum 30 percent cash match is required from the recipient for all grant funded projects (except Class I Railroads which now have a 50 percent match).
-Projects eligible for funding from state fuel tax revenues (section 3a, Article IX of the Oregon Constitution, the Highway Trust Fund), are not eligible for Connect Oregon funding.
+Projects eligible for funding from highway fund revenues that come primarily from state fuel taxes, vehicle title and registration fees, and heavy truck fees (section 3a, Article IX of the Oregon Constitution, the Highway Trust Fund), are not eligible for Connect Oregon funding.